 - If you are suing about a car accident that occurred in Kanawha, IA.

 - If you are suing about a security deposit and the leased premises are located in Kanawha, IA.

 - If you are suing about damage to your house that occurred in Kanawha, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Kanawha, IA County then you would be able to sue your landlord in Kanawha, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Kanawha, IA Small Claims Court?

 You can always sue an individual Kanawha, IA Small Claims Court if they live in Kanawha, IA County.
 You can always sue a company in Kanawha, IA Small Claims Court if their business is located in Kanawha, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Kanawha, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)